 The London Bridge business district is undergoing another wave of regeneration - with some of London's most prestigious developments being built here.
 Our Construction Support Group has been established to help manage the impact of these exciting projects.
 To read about the Group click here

 The map below shows some of the key construction sites in and around the Business Improvement District (BID) area (both planned or underway

-). ____ Team London Bridge boundarySite 1 - The Place (Sellar Property Group)
+). ____ Team London Bridge boundarySite 1 - The News Building (Sellar Property Group)

 Site 2 - The Shard (Sellar Property Group)

 Demolition of Southwark Towers and an adjoining section of London Bridge station was completed in 2008.
 Construction was completed prior to the 2012 Olympics and The Shard opened to the public in Feb 2013.
 The 72-storey Shard has already put the London Bridge business district on the international map, being the tallest building in Europe at over 300 metres tall.
 More >>